We all love the holiday season. It’s filled with fun, friends, and family. Oh yes, and food. We all love the holiday food.

 But what happens when you get an invitation to a party that says “Bring a Dish to Share” and you hate to cook?
 Sure, you can just run by the grocery store and grab a quick pre-made vegetable platter.
 It’s always an easy and pain-free option, but it’s also not the tastiest or the most festive, is it?

 Lucky for you, there are some amazingly simple and delicious holiday recipes out there for even the most reluctant of cooks.
-And to ease the pain of adding one more thing to your to-do list this busy holiday season, here at The Grit and Grace Project, we’ve put them right at your fingertips with this list of nine holiday favorites from all over the internet that, yes, even you can make.
+And to ease the pain of adding one more thing to your to-do list this busy holiday season, here at Grit and Grace Life, we’ve put them right at your fingertips with this list of nine holiday favorites from all over the internet that, yes, even you can make.

 Perfect for potluck dinners, make and take brunches, and everything in between, this is your one-stop shop for easy holiday recipes if you hate to cook: